everettraven/wranglr/README.md

 ### Output

-`synkr` currently only outputs JSON data for each configured source.
+`synkr` currently supports Markdown and JSON output formats.

-An example of the output (configured with a single source):
+An example of the JSON output (configured with a single source):

 ```json
 {